casdoor/casdoor-website/docs/how-to-connect/oauth.md

 ### Device Grant

-Maybe your devices have limited input capabilities or lack a suitable browser, and you need to use Device Grant.
-First, you need to make sure you have Device Grant enabled, the request `device_authorization_endpoint` in OIDC discover, then use QR code or text to show `verification_uri` and lead user to enter login page.
+For devices with limited input or no browser, use **Device Grant**.
+Enable it on the application, request `device_authorization_endpoint` from OIDC discovery, then show `verification_uri` (e.g. via QR or text) so the user can complete login.

 Second, you should request `token endpoint` to get Access Token with parameter define in [rfc8628](https://datatracker.ietf.org/doc/html/rfc8628#section-3.4).